The 50 Scariest Horror Movie Monsters Ranked

 There are few instances where someone can just utter a single name and a myriad of images will pop into their mind.
 Simply say "Freddy," and anyone who even has a surface-level knowledge of pop culture will conjure images of Freddy Krueger from "A Nightmare on Elm Street."
 Robert Englund's depiction of the slasher who comes for you in your dreams is so singular and sticky that the name Freddy almost entirely belongs to him.
 It's that strong.
 Wes Craven first introduced us to the sweater-wearing, claw-handed killer in 1984, and for nearly four decades now, he's been one of the premiere names in the world of terror.

 From a visual standpoint, Freddy is unparalleled.
 This is a foreboding figure to look at, with his scarred and melted skin and those sharp claws.
-Beyond that, what Freddy has that other slashers don't is the ability to get you when you are most vulnerable; in your sleep.
+Beyond that, what Freddy has that other slashers don't is the ability to get you when you are most vulnerable — in your sleep.
 Run from it, hide from it ... it's fruitless.
 Everyone sleeps.
 Everyone dreams.
 And that's when Freddy is gonna come for you.
 (Ryan Scott)

 3. Michael Myers – Halloween (1978)

-This entry really only needs three words: he's the Boogeyman.
+This entry really only needs three words: He's the Boogeyman.
 Michael Myers holds an esteemed place in the horror baddie pantheon by virtue of being one of the earliest and simplest slasher icons — pre-Jason Voorhees, pre-Freddy Kreuger.

 Originally titled "The Babysitter Murders," John Carpenter's 1978 film "Halloween" established the coverall-wearing, blade-wielding killer as a silent, stalking force of evil.
 "The Shape," as he's known in Carpenter and Debra Hill's script, killed his older sister on Halloween night of 1963 when he was a child, and following a lengthy stay in a mental institution, Michael escapes and returns to Haddonfield for more slicing and dicing.

 Stare into his shock-white mask to see what Dr. Loomis (the Ahab to the elusive Myers' white whale) called "the blackest eyes, the Devil's eyes."
 Few have gotten that close and lived to tell the tale, though.
+Only appearing on one night of the year in one specific town, but so un-killable as to prompt a slew of "Halloween" sequels and re-quels, Myers is more myth than man at this point.
+(Anya Stanley)

 2. Xenomorphs and Facehuggers – Alien (1979)

-1979 saw the cinematic introduction of one of the most recognizable and frightening creatures to ever grace our screens: the Xenomorph.
+The year 1979 saw the cinematic introduction of one of the most recognizable and frightening creatures to ever grace our screens: the Xenomorph.
 Making its big-screen debut in Ridley Scott's "Alien," it stalks the corridors of the Nostromo and kills off its crew one by one.
 It's a frightening beast by almost every metric you can apply.
 From its acid blood and its secondary retractable maw to its sharp tail and hive-mind connection to the Queen and other Xenos, it's a formidable and deadly foe.
 Even worse is its shocking and surprising life cycle.

-Once a hapless victim arrives at a Xenomorph egg, it opens up to release a Facehugger: tough, bony crawlers that leap onto the victim's face and impregnate them with a Xenomorph fetus.
+Once a hapless victim arrives at a Xenomorph egg, it opens up to release a Facehugger — tough, bony crawlers that leap onto the victim's face and impregnate them with a Xenomorph fetus.
 The young alien feeds off its host's body until it bursts out of their chest, killing them almost instantly.
 It then rapidly grows into a full-fledged and horrifying adult.
 Every stage of the process is terrifying and violent, and the result is a mixture of Xenomorph and the species of its victim.
-In other words, every single aspect of its being is a deadly violation of the natural order as we know it, making for one terrifying beast that finds new ways to scare with each film.
+In other words, every single aspect of its being is a deadly violation of the natural order as we know it, making for one terrifying beast that finds new ways to scare with each "Alien" film.
 (Jeff Ewing)

 1. The Thing – The Thing (1982)

 As one of the most well-known and revered horror movies, John Carpenter's 1982 classic "The Thing" barely requires an introduction.
-But the Cliffs Notes version follows a team of American researchers in Antarctica led by R.J.
-MacReady (played by Kurt Russell), befouled by a parasitic alien organism that mimics the form of whatever life it consumes.
+But the CliffsNotes version follows a team of American researchers in Antarctica led by R.J.
+MacReady (Kurt Russell) who are befouled by a parasitic alien organism that mimics the form of whatever life it consumes.